Cross Universe Homepage

 Deck Construction:

-Choose 30 to 50 cards to make a deck.
 You can only choose the same named card a maximum of three times.

 Life: